 Fostering with a view to adoption is often a good way to get to know a dog before you decide to adopt.
-If you would like to foster one of these dogs you will need to complete an equiry form.
+If you would like to foster one of these dogs you will need to complete an enquiry form.
 Someone will then contact you to arrange a home check.
 We may ask you to make your garden safe or point out a few risks in and around your house.
 Once you have passed the home check we will have a signed agreement with you.
 In negotiations with the trustees of the group a foster dog will be assigned to you and collection will be arranged.

-What does the Fostering agreement say?
+What does the Fostering Agreement Say?

 It lets you know that the Charity may ask to visit you and the dog to check on its welfare.
 It says that we will provide a collar with tag and this will have the emergency contact details on.
 It asks you to keep in touch with us regularly and report any health or behavioural issues.
-Most importantly it makes it clear that the charity will support you whilst you Foster the dog and do everything it can to provide the dog with a forever home.
+Most importantly it makes it clear that the charity will support you whilst you foster the dog and do everything it can to provide the dog with a forever home.

-SOS Romanian Rescues South West are clear that these dogs come to the UK to be pets they need to be inside living as part of the family with all the love and care that they need.
+SOS Romanian Rescues South West are clear that these dogs come to the UK to be pets they need to be inside, living as part of the family with all the love and care that they need.

-Who owns the dog whilst I am Fostering it?
+Who Owns the Dog Whilst I am Fostering it?

 SOS Romanian Rescues South West remain the legal owner of the dog.

-All SOS Romanian Rescue Dogs need to have a harness for walking and leads need to be attached to this and not the collar (all our rescued dogs have had traumatic experiences with rigid dog grips around the neck.)
-When you foster the dog then you must always walk them on a lead; this is to keep the dog and other people safe; these dogs are easily frightened and are nervous of people.
+All SOS Romanian Rescue Dogs need to have a harness for walking and leads need to be attached to this and not the collar (all our rescued dogs have had traumatic experiences with rigid dog grips around the neck).
+When you foster the dog you must always walk them on a lead; this is to keep the dog and other people safe; these dogs are easily frightened and are nervous of people.
 They can be socialised with other people and dogs as part of the rehabilitation process.

-What about young Children?
+What About Young Children?